AI Tools

 The most common diagnosis is data quality.
 The agent is often capable.
 The data feeding it is not.

 Each iteration should take 1 to 2 weeks, not months.
 If you scoped the minimum viable agent in Step 3, iterations are small and fast.
 If you built the multi-agent orchestration system, every iteration is a project.
+Learning about how to boost human productivity with AI alongside iteration discipline is what separates teams that ship agents from teams that maintain demos.

 1. Workflow mapped?
 Clear inputs, decision logic, measurable outputs.